UPDATE: Jury finds former caregiver guilty of exploiting, stealing from dementia patient

-A Victoria County jury began deliberating after noon Friday, in the case of a woman accused of exploiting an 86-year-old man diagnosed with dementia who was under her care.
+A Victoria County jury began deliberating a little after noon Friday in a trial for a woman accused of exploiting an 86-year-old man diagnosed with dementia who was under her care.

-A Victoria County grand jury indicted Joanie Cosper on charges of misapplication of financial property and exploitation of an elderly person, which are first- and third-degree felonies, respectively, according to the indictment.
+A Victoria County grand jury had indicted Joanie Cosper on charges of misapplication of financial property and exploitation of an elderly person, which are first- and third-degree felonies, respectively, according to her indictment.

 She pleaded not guilty to the charges.

-After completing witness testimony Friday morning, the jury heard closing statements from Fries and Patterson.
+After completing witness testimony Friday morning, the jury heard closing arguments from Fries and Patterson.

-Patterson said prosecutors spent the week focusing on "side issues" without providing any conduct showing his client was guilty.
+Patterson said prosecutors spent the week focusing on "side issues" without providing any evidence or testimony showing his client was guilty.

 Patterson said records shown by prosecutors did not show the defendant exploited Myrl Cosper.
-Instead, he said witness testimony showed the decisions made by the then-86-year-old stemmed from conflicts within the Cosper family — not his client.
+Instead, he said prosecutors merely showed the decisions made by the then-86-year-old stemmed from conflicts within the Cosper family — not the defendant.

 That inner-family conflict was brewing long before Joanie Cosper was hired by the family for her services, Patterson said.

-Patterson also cast doubt on the conclusions of three different medical professionals that assessed Myrl Cosper, all of which said the now-86-year-old man had different levels of dementia.
+Patterson also cast doubt on the conclusions of three different medical professionals who assessed Myrl Cosper, all of whom said the man had different levels of dementia.

 The investigation by local law enforcement into the finances was shortsighted, he said.

-Closing for the state, Fries told jurors that testimony from medical professionals and family members and bank, medical and court records showed how the defendant exploited Myrl Cosper, diagnosed with dementia in April 2020.
+During his closing argument, Fries told jurors that medical professionals, family members, a bank as well as medical and court records showed how the defendant exploited Myrl Cosper, who was diagnosed with dementia in April 2020.

-With the defendant in charge of the finances, records show Myrl Cosper purchased a new SUV and made many cash and check withdrawals.
+With the defendant in charge of the finances, records show the defendant's husband purchased a new SUV and made many cash and check withdrawals.
 From July 2020 to December 2020, more than $111,000 was depleted from a bank account, he said.

-The defendant is listed under four names in the indictment: Joanie Martinez Cosper, Joanie Marie Rodriguez, Joanne Marie Rodriguez and Joanne Marie Quintanilla.
-She took on Myrl Cosper's last name after the two were married in November 2020.

-They were married in the weeks following the death of Myrl Cosper's wife of more than 64 years, Norma Jean Cosper, who died of natural causes in October 2020.
-She was 85.
+Cosper paid for a vehicle in cash the same day $28,000 was withdrawn from Myrl Cosper's account.
+The purchase showed she was guilty of exploitation of an elderly person, Fries said.

-Fries said Joanie Cosper met the couple while she was working at Senior Helpers of Victoria, which provides at-home care for seniors in South Texas, according to the company's website.
-The defendant left the company after two weeks of employment after she was told employees could not personally work for their clients in addition to their on-the-job responsibilities, he said.
+Joanie Cosper met the couple while she was working at Senior Helpers of Victoria, which provides at-home care for seniors in South Texas, according to the company's website.
+The defendant left the company after two weeks of employment after she was told employees could not personally work for their clients in addition to their on-the-job responsibilities, Fries said.

-After Norma Jean Cosper died and Myrl and Joanie Cosper got married, changes were made to Myrl Cosper's will to exclude his family, Fries said.
-In addition, Joanie Cosper was added to the deed to their Inez home, which is valued at more than $332,000, according to appraisal district records.
+After Myrl Cosper and Joanie Cosper got married, changes were made to the man's will to exclude his family, Fries said.
+In addition,the defendant was added to the deed to their Inez home, which is valued at more than $332,000, according to appraisal district records.

 A Victoria County grand jury issued their indictment on Jan 7.
 A week later, in addition to the misappropriation and exploitation charges, Victoria police arrested her on a warrant charging her with violation of parole, according to online jail records.
 She has remained in the Victoria County Jail since.